 These should begin straight away following your procedure.
 It is important to have a balance between rest and exercising your shoulder.
-We recommend you do five to 10 of each exercise three to four times daily.
+We recommend you do five to 10 of each exercise 3 to 4 times daily.

 Having adequate pain relief will allow you to complete your exercises effectively.
 Once home, if pain is preventing you from completing your exercises, please inform your community physiotherapist and GP.
-Remember to also ice your shoulder at regular intervals to help with pain and swelling.

 Please note that any significant increase in pain or decrease in shoulder range of movement requires an urgent review.
 Please contact your community physiotherapist for an urgent review.